If I asked you when was the first historical European Martial Arts tournament what would you say? 1997? 2003?

 David Legault at the time of the first Montreal tournament in 1889

 Who was David Legault?
 Born in Deux-Montagnes in Quebec around 1851, Legault had a relatively quiet childhood.
 As he turned 18, he decided to leave for London.
-It is in this city where he will meet with Maître Pons Aîné; a famous Parisian fencing master.
+It is in this city where he met with Maître Pons Aîné; a famous Parisian fencing master.
 (Le Monde Illustré, July 6, 1889)

 Born in 1793, Pons Aînée – or the Old Pons- was a former soldier of Napoleon’s great army who became a fencing master in 1819 in the 5th Royal Artillery Regiment.
-The same year he will fight a duel with his former master, Figuière, ending with Pons’ blade in the old master’s shoulder.
-Coming to Paris, he will be named the fencing master of the famous Académie d’armes, a position he will be holding until 1882.
+The same year he fought a duel with his former master, Figuière, ending with Pons’ blade in the old master’s shoulder.
+Coming to Paris, he will be named the fencing master of the famous Académie d’armes a position he will be holding until 1882.
 (Amateurs et salles d’armes de Paris, 1886) During his time, he will instruct many famous characters including Napoleon III and Richard Francis Burton.
 (The Sentiment of the Sword, Richard Burton)

 Richard Francis Burton in fencing gear.
 It is not impossible that Legault and he met.

 It is quite likely that Legault followed Pons to Paris as he became a provost under the old master.
-It is unclear if Legault got to meet with some of the figures of early HEMA such as Hutton or even Burton, but it is not impossible, as Pons was a real monument in the fencing world at the time and received and traveled frequently.
+It is unclear if Legault got to meet with some of the figures of early HEMA such as Hutton or even Burton, but it is not impossible as Pons was a real monument in the fencing world at the time and received and traveled frequently.
 But as Pons maintained quite a “museum” of fencing in his salle, and Hutton only really became active in HEMA after Legault left Europe, it is not impossible then that he became interested in HEMA on his own.

 Legault came back to Montreal around 1882.
 There were very few qualified fencing instructors in town at that time, and the art was going through a revival.
 His friends then encouraged David to open up a fencing salle in the former Institut Canadien, a learned French Canadian society which regularly drew the wrath of the Catholic Church.
-There he will teach not only swordsmanship but also boxing, savate, wrestling, great stick, and gymnastics.
-He will try to introduce the model inside Quebec schools, with more or less success, but his regular classes will grow in popularity, and Legault will decide to change the nature of his club; which will become known as the Guard of the Archiepiscopal Palace (Garde du Palais archiépiscopal).
+There he taught not only swordsmanship but also boxing, savate, wrestling, great stick, and gymnastics.
+He will try to introduce the model inside Quebec schools, with more or less success, but his regular classes will grow in popularity and Legault will decide to change the nature of his club; which will become known as the Guard of the Archiepiscopal Palace (Garde du Palais archiépiscopal).
 This group acted as an honorary guard to the Catholic archbishop of Montreal, as well as a sort of militia to prepare men for military service.
-Several similar groups will be created across the province, all of them teaching fencing.
-Volunteering in the Canadian army and various official militia units, which were mostly English speaking, was not very popular with French Canadians, and many turned toward these groups instead.
+Several similar groups were created across the province, all of them teaching fencing.
+Volunteering in the Canadian army and various official militia units, which were mostly English speaking, was not very popular with French Canadians and many turned toward these groups instead.